CLNEulalia/Sass/README.md

 #### Set up our workspace and check our files

  - Go back to your other tab in terminal (don't cancel the `sass --watch`, we always want that to be running when we write sass) and `code .` the entire `sass` folder
- - You should now see some new files/folders
+  - You should now see some new files inside the `css` folder
-  - Folder: ` .sass-cache`
-  - Inside the `css` folder there should now be
     - `main.css`
     - `main.css.map`
     - `main.scss`
-- `open index.html` to view the html file in the browser.
+- In terminal `open index.html` to view the html file in the browser.

 <details><summary>Expected File Structure</summary><p>